-Poet Todd Hearon's striking and hallucinatory debut novella DO GEESE SEE GOD set for early 2021 publication.
+Poet Todd Hearon's striking and hallucinatory debut novella DO GEESE SEE GOD is officially published.
 We could not be happier than to kick off NZP with such a well-realized work.
-More info to come, but here is the breakdown:

 DO GEESE SEE GOD is a cycle of interconnected stories/perspectives that explores the question of what can happen when the net of safety and security is pulled out from under two children, who are then committed into the care of the State.
 It centers upon the characters of now-adult twins; their biological parents—a successful architect and a college professor—killed in a car crash when the children were still quite young; and the two who subsequently took charge of them in the New York State foster care system.
 Set in Ithaca, New York, the stories range in time from the 1940s to the present where they find each other again after a fourteen-year separation.
 During that time, the boy has been incarcerated in a horrific juvenile detention facility.
 The girl claims to have undergone sexual abuse in the foster home and is living a fringe existence in New York City where her brother eventually finds her, and the two resolve to return to Ithaca, seeking vengeance and—in their minds—atonement, out of love for the children they once were, by the fractured adults they have become.